rstefko/TimeClock/README.md

 # Time Clock
 [Time Clock](http://timeclock.cz/) is a Windows application which helps users fill their time sheets in [eWay-CRM](https://www.eway-crm.com/).
+User in eWay-CRM needs to be active with at least API Only license assigned.

 It runs in Windows system tray.